Ohm’s Law Calculator

 • R = Resistance (in ohms)

-This simple formula allows you to calculate any one of these values if you know the other two.
+If you know the other two, this simple formula lets you calculate any of these values.
 To make it even easier, you can use the Ohm’s Law Triangle:

 Here’s how you can rearrange the formula to solve for different variables: